cplatero/preAD_DPM/README.md

 # preAD_DPM
-Disease progression modeling from early AD stage
+Disease progression modeling from early AD stage.

+RPDPM using LACT as features